VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}

 ```
-_7. Getting All Group Messages:__You have to  get  all friend request first before accepting friend request using followin
+_19. Getting All Group Messages:__Whenever you want to communicate in group first load all previous group messages by all group members.

 ```
 public void getAllMessagesFromGroup(final String username,